 Have you always wanted to take center stage with a full ukulele ensemble?
 Here is your chance!
 Your Karauke choices will include fun favorites and while you take the spotlight mic and strut your stuff the audience will dance to your sweet jams.
-Mim will emcee and give prizes for the most outrageous performances and outfits.
-Silent Auction and Drawing Winners announced!
+Drawing Winners announced!

 Been drooling over ukuleles that you can only find online?

 Looking for a solid starter uke, but you want to be able to try a number of different models?

 Do you want a one of a kind handcrafted instrument?
 We’ve got you covered.

 You’ll also find a great assortment of shakers, amps, and accessories.